person-carry-boxTutorial

 This page will explain the set-up, run and visualization of a typical case.
 For a quick overview of running the code, see Quickrun.
-At a glance, domain dimension and control parameters are handled in file inputs (or similar name) while problem description is in * prob.h
+At a glance, domain dimension and control parameters are handled in the file inputs (or similar name) while the problem description is in prob.h

 Problem Set-up